4 Hyperparameter Optimization

 None | trm("none") |

-) or the number of evaluations ("evals"
+) or the number of evaluations (trm("evals")

 4.1.3 Tuning Instance with ti

-function or automated (Section 4.1.6) with the tune()
+function, or automated (?sec-simplified-tuning) with the tune()

 function.
 We cover the manual approach first as this allows finer control of tuning and a more nuanced discussion about the design and use of mlr3tuning

-Now continuing our example, we will construct a single-objective tuning problem (i.e., tuning over one measure) by using the ti()
+Continuing our example, we will construct a single-objective tuning problem (i.e., tuning over one measure) by using the ti()

 function to create a TuningInstanceSingleCrit